trifork/cheetah-sql-odbc/TriforkTableau.readme.md

 The frontend (connector) development environment is based on Python which has some requirement, installations and settings that can be explored in [TDVT](https://tableau.github.io/connector-plugin-sdk/docs/tdvt).
 A general explanation of the source code and specifically the [structure](https://tableau.github.io/connector-plugin-sdk/docs/) of a standard project is provided.
 JDBC connector has a slightly different logic to build the connection string.

 ## Customizing the driver JDBC
-Differently from ODBC the JDBC the customizing development path are defined into one:
+Differently from ODBC the JDBC the customizing development consist on:

    - The ODBC driver is developed in C/C++, produce `.dll` (windows case) files and will package into a `.msi` file that will install the driver.
    - The corrispective of C/C++ logic for the ODBC driver is that JDBC is developed instead in Java with Gradle over the output as `.jar` file to move into a specific folder.